Massamba505/CampusEventsAndActivies/README.md

 - **Frontend**: Flutter for building a cross-platform mobile application with a responsive and modern UI.
 - **Backend**: Azure services for hosting, managing APIs, and handling databases with scalability and security.
-- **Database**: MongoDB to manage and store all event, user, and ticketing data.
+- **Database**: Azure Cosmos DB with a MongoDB API to manage and store all event, user, and ticketing data.
 - **Hosting**: Azure App Services for reliable and scalable deployment.
 - **Security**: Azure Active Directory for secure authentication and authorization mechanisms.